Amaseal/decor/src/products/posts/multifunctional-cat-hammock-veneered-black.md

   **Materials:**

-  Painted MDF black -will perfectly match with the Scandinavian minimalistic interior design.
+  MDF painted  black -will perfectly match with the Scandinavian minimalistic interior design.

   **Size:**